What this site is all about

 My experience includes an array of Networking technologies.
 From Routing and Switching, Voice, ASA/Juniper Firewalls, Python and Java programming and more.
 From a CLI perspective, I’ve largely dealt with Cisco, but have experience in ScreenOS and Junos as well.

-- Bachelor of Science – Majoring in Computer Science
+- Bachelor of Science – Double Major in Computer Science & Philosophy

 - Bachelor of Arts – Majoring in Logic and Computation